pkol92/smart_home_interface/README.md

 npm start

-Open http: // http://localhost:1234 / to view it in a browser.
+Open http://localhost:1234 / to view it in a browser.

 ### Project description
 The project consisted in creating a fragment of the web interface of a smart home system.
 The system supports three types of smart devices: light bulb, socket electrical and temperature sensor.
 In the future, it may be expanded with support for subsequent types.